 Essentially, Shopify is like a website host made for eCommerce.

 However, that doesn’t mean you can skimp out on quality.
 In fact, the purpose of Shopify’s ease is to let sellers focus on content.
 All the backend decisions are made for you.
 Consequently, your only job is ensuring your products are top-notch and ready for market.

 We help people achieve independence by making it easier to start, run, and grow a business.
 We believe the future of commerce has more voices, not fewer, so we’re reducing the barriers to business ownership to make commerce better for everyone.

 What is Product Readiness?

-Product readiness also applies to any product launches.
+Product readiness applies to any and all product launches.
 Before sending the product out to sales channels, there’s a step-by-step approach to ensuring the product is ready.
 Traditionally, a checklist directs the flow of this process.
 The product manager is the one in charge of establishing steps to get to a smooth product launch on Shopify.
 Product managers work with other teams to lead a product to its endpoint.

 Are you ready to launch products on Shopify?

 On Shopify, all the behind-the-scenes work is already set.
 Despite this, your checklist may still be lengthy.
 Before launching your Shopify products, you might have to do some of the following tasks: